larisa-gheorghe/vue-learning/Vue.md

   - we are provided two hooks during this process (mainly used for debugging)
     - `beforeUpdate`   - gets triggered after the data has been updated but has not beenapplied to the template
     - `updated`        - runs once the template is patched with the updated data
+- hook arguments:
+  - `el`        - the element the binding sits on
+  - `binding`   - an object which contains the arguments that are passed into the hooks
+  - `vnode`     - allows you to refer directly to the node in the virtual DOM if you need to
+  - `prevNode`  - the previous `vnode` object before the directive was updated.(applies to `beforeUpdate` and `updated` hooks only)
 - i.e:
 ```javascript
 //app.js